 When we collect it as you use our WEBSITES OR APPS

 A cookie is a small data file that certain websites write to your hard drive when you visit them.
-This site uses different types of cookie.
+These cookies provide information about your visits for statistical purposes only and no personal information is collected or contained in the cookies.
+This site uses different types of cookies to carry out the functions described above.

 The information generated by the cookie about your use of our website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
-Google undertakes not to associate your IP address with any other data held by Google.
+Usage information is anonymised but may include information related to your computer such as IP address, unique IDs, device IDs, etc. However, Google does not collect information that could be used on its own to directly identify, contact of precisely locate an individual such as email addresses, mailing addresses, phone numbers, full names or usernames, or precise locations (such as GPS coordinates).

 More information about cookies, including how to block them or delete them, can be found at AboutCookies.org